Charles I. Jones: Academic contributions

-Lastly, in the mid-2000s Jones wrote several papers to explain rising expenditures on healthcare.
+In the mid-2000s, Jones wrote several papers to explain rising expenditures on healthcare.
 The first of the papers emphasizes the marginal utility of a dollar spent rising with technological improvements.
 Medical technology allows us to do things which were not available at any price in the past.
 Thus, people will spend more on healthcare as a percentage of their incomes as technology advances.
 The other, with Robert Hall, explores many of the same themes as his work on AI risk mitigation.
 As our consumption rises, we value the time in which to consume more, because the first unit of consumption in each period does not have declining marginal returns.
+In 2010, Paul Romer and Jones updated Nicholas Kaldor's famous 1961 stylized facts on economic growth, replacing the single focus on physical capital with four additional central variables: ideas, institutions, population, and human capital.
+Using dynamic models, they reveal subtle interactions between these forces and summarize almost three decades of progress in growth research.
+The publication reframes the research agenda around these richer ingredients as the key drivers of long-run economic development.

+He joined John Fernald in a 2014 examination of the U.S. GDP-per-person growth over the next 50 years through the lens of modern growth theory.
+Together, they highlight the historical stability of roughly 2 percent annual growth since 1870, noting temporary deviations such as the Great Depression, while warning that other countries have experienced persistent level shifts.
+By applying growth-theory insights to assess future American prospects, the emphasize uncertainty around ideas and innovation, and the possibility of sustained changed in trend productivity growth.

+Jones is currently completing research on growth economics, including the economics of population, AI, and existential risk.